Learn About

 Louise's Bio

 Lou has been working here since 1985.
 She has had the occasional time off to have three children and work as a registered human nurse.
 Lou’s children love coming in to help with all the animals.
-She has a large menagerie of animals – Rosie the Labrador, April the cat who was adopted as a stray, Koonama the budgie, Tyler the Jack Russell Terrier and two horses Argo and Piefer.
+She has a large menagerie of animals – Two Labradors who are mother and daughter, Rosie and Peaches, April the cat who was adopted as a stray, Koonama the budgie, Tyler the Jack Russell Terrier and two horses Argo and Piefer.
 For Lou the best part of working here is seeing pets regularly and getting to know them and their owners.

 Amanda Abou Haidar